 Creating a blank workspace

 From the workspace dashboard, select New Python Workspace or New R Workspace to get started.
-This workspace functions as a bare-bones notebook.
+This will open up a new bare-bones notebook.
 You decide what you want to do.

 The next logical step would be to upload a dataset, connect to an external data source, or upload a notebook you have been working on in the past.
 To learn more about this, refer to Working in Workspace.